akbarhlubis/rss-feed-extension/readme.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right
 4. Click "Load unpacked" and select the extension directory
-5. RSS Notifier extension should now be installed
+5. RSS Feed Warrior extension should now be installed

 ## Usage